violetfulton/froggychair/README.md

-# froghub.co.uk. // big WIP
+# froggychair.com // big WIP
-All you need is frogs
+all you need is frogs